timitek/getrealt-docs/docs/installing.md

 composer require timitek/getrealt-quarx:dev-master --dev
 ```

-Add the following to your providers in config/app.php
+**Note**: *For Laravel 5.4 and older it is necessary to add the following to the providers section within config/app.php.*

 ```php
 Timitek\GetRETS\Providers\GetRETSServiceProvider::class,